Zowe-Java-SDK/ZosShell/README.md

     stop <arg>                    - where arg is a task/job name
     submit <arg>                  - where arg is a member name
-    timeout <arg>                 - where arg is optional, with arg value you set new timeout, without shows current value tailjob <arg1> <arg2> <arg3>  - where arg1 is job name and arg2 and arg3 are optional use arg2 to specify either line limit or "all" value if "all" is specified, display output from all of job's spool content
+    timeout <arg>                 - where arg is optional, with arg value you set new timeout, without shows current value ussh <arg>                    - execute a uss (unix) command via SSH connection where arg is a command string within double quotes tailjob <arg1> <arg2> <arg3>  - where arg1 is job name and arg2 and arg3 are optional use arg2 to specify either line limit or "all" value if "all" is specified, display output from all of job's spool content